pranavkundra/McPage/documentation/Home.md

 person_name - Enter your name in this field. personal_image_URL - Enter the URL to your profile photo here.
 It is recommended that you place all images inside the images folder. one_line_descriptor - Enter a one line description about yourself. resume_link - A link to your resume.
+Links to other pages should be entered without http:// at the beginning.

 Sample values are given for ease of understanding.